p-r-a-v-i-n/django-rest-framework/docs/api-guide/views.md

 ---

+!!!
+Note
-**Note**: The full methods, attributes on, and relations between Django REST Framework's `APIView`, `GenericAPIView`, various `Mixins`, and `Viewsets` can be initially complex.
+  The full methods, attributes on, and relations between Django REST Framework's `APIView`, `GenericAPIView`, various `Mixins`, and `Viewsets` can be initially complex.
 In addition to the documentation here, the [Classy Django REST Framework][classy-drf] resource provides a browsable reference, with full methods and attributes, for each of Django REST Framework's class-based views.

 ---